Seagate/cortx/doc/CORTX on JBOD.rst

 - 3 nodes must be available

-- The host name must be updated in the provider field in **config.ldif** on all the 3 nodes at all times.
+- The host name must be updated in the provider field in **config.ldif** on all the 3 nodes.

+**Note**: All the commands must run successfully.
+The below mentioned errors must not occur.

+- *no such attribute*

+- *invalid syntax*

 Procedure
 ^^^^^^^^^^